Fair Work Information Statement

 Download the fact sheet:

 The Statement must be given to each new employee when they start work.
+Casual employees must also be given the Casual Employment Information Statement.

 The Statement is published by the Fair Work Ombudsman (FWO) and must be published in the Commonwealth Government Notices Gazette (the Gazette).
 If the FWO changes the Statement in any way, they must publish the new version in the Gazette.